Healthy Homes Assessment Poukawa

 Draught Stopping Poukawa

-There is no require to block gaps or holes which are part of the construction.
-For instance, small gaps around doors and windows could be necessary to allow for the movement of the structure as the home is heated and cools so that they are able to be closed and opened rather than sticking.
-We will check all windows and doors during our Healthy Homes assessment of your rental property.
+You don’t need to block up intentional holes or gaps which are part of the building.
+For example, tiny gaps around doors and windows might be necessary to allow for movement within the structure as the house gets warmer and cooler, so that they are able to be closed and opened instead of instead of being stuck.
+We will test all doors and windows as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections